<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 Motion Control Engineering & Manufacturing Resources

-Posted by Weber Knapp on Jan 4, 2022 12:30:00 PM
+Posted by Weber Knapp on Mar 19, 2026 2:30:00 PM

 Hidden hinge on refrigerator - kitchen

-What is a Hidden Hinge?
+What Is a Hidden Hinge?

 They are designed to create an aesthetic look, one that is seamless and can be made to match cabinetry, if needed.
 By hiding the hinges, you can also help prevent debris or contaminants from getting into the hinges and causing them to malfunction.

-What is a Hidden Hinge on a Refrigerator?
+Why Use a Hidden Hinge on a Refrigerator?

-If you took an average person off of the street and asked them what is a hidden hinge refrigerator, you would probably get one of two answers – either, “I don’t know,” or, “A refrigerator with hidden hinges.”
+If you took an average person off of the street and asked them what is a concealed hinge refrigerator, you would probably get one of two answers – either, “I don’t know,” or, “A refrigerator with hidden hinges.”

 Hidden hinges for refrigerators are designed to disappear visually through concealment in the body of the refrigerator and the door.